CollinHeist/TitleCardMaker/docs/blueprints.md

 If you'd like to browse all available Blueprints, go to the new Series page (the `/add` URL) and scroll down to the Blueprints section.
+After clicking
-After clicking `Browse Blueprints`, preview cards for each Blueprint will be shown.
+<span class="example md-button">Browse Blueprints</span>, preview cards for each
+Blueprint will be shown.

 This is covered in greater detail [here](./user_guide/new_series.md).